Maumagnaguagno/Map_generator/README.md

 This also means all maps generated will have odd dimensions and borders around the entire map.
 This may be good (no limit checking) or bad (ugly dimensions, not a toroidal map as pac-man)

-I will try to add more features and a test-set
+I will try to add more features and a better test suite with webhooks